aaronpowell/aaronpowell.github.io/src/documents/posts/2013-07-04-javascript-call-and-apply.md

---- cson
+---
-title: 'JavaScript call and apply'
+  title: "JavaScript call and apply"
-date: '2013-07-04'
+  date: "2013-07-04"
-tags: ['javascript']
+  tags:
-description: """After having confused one of my colleagues with some code that used the JavaScript `apply` method and giving them an answer that didn't leave them completely bemused I thought I'd share my explanation with the world.
+    - "javascript"
-"""
+  description: "After having confused one of my colleagues with some code that used the JavaScript `apply` method and giving them an answer that didn't leave them completely bemused I thought I'd share my explanation with the world."
 ---

 A colleague recently came across this line in our codebase that I wrote: